apsislabs/swatches/README.md

 ### Advanced

-Select `Plugins > Swatches > Make Swatches...` and enter a JSON array of color objects.
+Select `Plugins > Swatches > Make Swatches (Advanced)...` and enter a JSON array of color objects.
 This will allow you to name the swatches before they are generated:

 ```
 [